-Already in 1943, when the institute was founded, a collection of works on relevant topics was created, which was located in the cellars of the university, together with a bibliography on energy economics.
-Large sections were destroyed during the war years that followed in which the library suffered a series of bomb attacks.
+Already in 1943, when the institute was founded, a collection of works on relevant topics was created, which was located in the cellars of the University of Cologne, together with a bibliography on energy economics.
+Large sections were destroyed during the following war years in which the library suffered a series of bomb attacks.
 When the Institute of Energy Economics was refounded in 1947, inventories were acquired for this library from archives, corporate and university libraries and private collections from the whole of Germany.

 Our library now contains around 10,000 books and 30 journals on the subject of energy economics and energy-related issues as environment, climate, transport, legislation, energy and economic policy.